protich/protich/README.md

 ### Hi there 👋

+My name is Peter Rotich - I'm a serial hustler, software engineer, founder (Enhancesoft), open source developer (osTicket).

-I'm Founder and Chief Executive Officer of Enhancesoft, a software company based in Alexandria, Louisiana (now fully remote company).
+I am Founder and Chief Executive Officer at Enhancesoft, a software company based in Alexandria, Louisiana (now fully remote).
 I founded Enhancesoft with a mission of creating simple yet elegant tools to get customer support out of a shared email inbox and off post-it notes.

-- 🔭 I’m currently working on ... osTicket, SupportSystem
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ... open source applications
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ... peter@rotich.com
+Our products include osTicket and SupportSystem.

-- ⚡ Fun fact: ...
-I was born and raised in rural Kenya and grew up in a small village with no electricity or running water!
+- ⚡ Fun fact: I was born and raised in rural Kenya and grew up in a small village with no electricity or running water!
 Didn't use a computer until college.

+- 📫 How to reach me: peter@rotich.com